Courses and Tuition (2012 dates below)

 By the end of every weekend course, complete beginners are capable of playing a simple tune, & are performing ensemble pieces together.
 They will have had a great deal of fun and often, made lasting friendships!

-Course dates 2012
+Course dates 2014

 Beginners/Intermediate harp courses are for raw beginners to Intermediates with specially arranged exercises to keep beginners and more advanced pupils playing together.
-A number of Harps are available here to borrow, for those without their own harps.

-Fees- £150 includes lunches and dinners,
+Fees- £200 includes lunches and dinners,

-B&B at Trehawsa is £30 per person, per night when available.
-Camping is free but basic!
 Minimum numbers are required before courses can go ahead.
 Please note that we can NOT cater for any special diets apart from Vegetarian/Vegan.

 Courses start 7pm Fridays with dinner plus first session, and finish on Sundays at 4pm.

-The weekends are arranged as a series of group tutorial sessions with workshops on technique, arranging, accompanying, singing with the harp, care and maintenance and lots of ensemble playing.
+The weekends are arranged as group tutorial sessions with workshops on technique, arranging, accompanying, singing with the harp, care and maintenance and lots of ensemble playing.
 With plenty of time in between for informal questions/sessions and relaxation, there is usually an informal concert on the Saturday night where everyone gets the chance to play!
 Vegetarian homemade lunches and dinners are provided and included in the fee.
 Non musical family members are welcome to stay and watch, although will be charged for food if required.
 This is a well known holiday area with wonderful places such as Bodmin moor, the beautiful coast path, beaches at Bude and the historic villages of Tintagel and Boscastle are all nearby.

 The courses are suitable for adults or children alike, who want to improve or have "got stuck", some find it very difficult to have regular lessons or do not have a teacher at all.
 One of the most popular aspect of the courses is meeting other harpists and comparing notes!
 Students can continue their learning after the course with on-line lessons from the harp centre if no local teacher is available.The Cornwall Harp centre is best reached by car, about an hour west of Exeter (A30) which is in South West England, directions are supplied on booking.
 There is a bus from Exeter railway station, which links to London (Paddington).
 We have two regional airports nearby, Newquay and Exeter.
 Lifts can be arranged to your B&B by prior arrangement.